 Micronutrient Panel

 This comprehensive nutritional panel assesses extracellular and intracellular levels of vitamins, antioxidants, fatty acids, and amino acids.
 This test is completed through a blood sample.
-It can provide nutritional insights as to which nutrients may be insufficient, as many nutrients such as iron, folate, vitamin B12, and D are often contributed to Celiac disease leading to various health issues.
-This test can be completed regularly to provide patients with the nutritional requirements to improve their overall health.
+It can provide nutritional insights as to which nutrients may be insufficient, as many nutrients such as iron, folate, vitamin B12, and D are often associated with Celiac disease, potentially leading to various health issues.
+This test can be completed regularly to provide patients with the nutritional requirements to support their overall health.

 Food Sensitivity Panel